-Use General Information to work with all available information about the camera's settings when the picture was taken (EXIF information and MakerNote).
-Some items have a pencil symbol by them.
-This means that they can be edited.
+Use General Information to work with all available information about the camera's settings when the picture was taken (EXIF information and some, but not all, MakerNotes).

 Use Keywords to add and remove keywords for a picture via two buttons: << and >>.
 Click >>> to add a keyword including the categories above it.
 Click Add to edit the keywords tree rather than the picture's keywords.